Forensic Scientist Looking at data

 • Credits: 65-81

 Forensic science is the application of scientific knowledge and methods to investigate crimes, enforce government regulations, and resolve civil disputes.
 Any scientific discipline, when used in combination with law enforcement or a court of law, is a forensic science.
-The forensic science program is specifically designed for those looking to obtain broad knowledge of several scientific fields and the methods employed to cases in the justice system.
+The forensic science degree program is specifically designed for those looking to obtain broad knowledge of several scientific fields and the methods employed to cases in the justice system.

 Forensic science bridges the gap between law enforcement and many scientific disciplines, piecing together the clues using advanced scientific techniques.
 The program leverages strengths across five departments (biology, chemistry, computer science, criminal justice and criminology, and psychological science), applying scientific principles to crime investigation, civil litigation cases, corporate security, and government regulation enforcement.